 WHY DOES VENTILATION MATTER?

-Dirty air in indoor spaces can cause tiredness, headaches and coughs, and is often caused by issues Such as mold in the home, unpleasant odors, and damp walls.
+Dirty air in indoor spaces can cause tiredness, headaches and coughs, and is often caused by issues Such as mould in the home, unpleasant odours, and damp walls.
 So there’s no doubt that good ventilation is important for healthy and comfortable living.
 Think of it like this: you wouldn’t want to live in a sealed box where you soon struggle to breathe fresh air, would you?